awsdocs/amazon-connect-admin-guide/doc_source/copy-paste-contact-flows.md

 # Copy and paste contact flows<a name="copy-paste-contact-flows"></a>

 You can select, cut, copy, and paste a complete flow or multiple blocks within or across flows\.
 The following information is copied:
-+ All configured settings in the selected contact blocks\.
++ All configured settings in the selected flow blocks\.
 + The layout arrangements\.
 + The connections\.